Greg Casar: Tenure

 As an Austin City Council member, Casar led policy efforts on issues ranging from affordable housing, paid sick leave, living wage increases, tenant organizing, immigrant rights, criminal justice reforms (such as "ban the box"), and police accountability.
 He was the first person to represent Austin's District 4, the city's most diverse district.
-It has the most young children, and is 70% nonwhite.
+It has the most young children, and in 2024, reported a 72.6% nonwhite population.
 Most of its constituents are Latino, and it has the second largest African American population of Austin's ten council districts.
 It also has the highest poverty rate.
 By Casar's estimation, 30 percent of his District 4 constituents were undocumented immigrants.

 Casar served as the board chair of Local Progress, a project of the Center for Popular Democracy, "the national network of progressive elected officials from cities, counties, towns, school districts, villages and other local governments across the country."

-Casar resigned his seat on November 4, 2021, when he announced his run for the U.S. House of Representatives in the 35th district.
+Casar announced his resignation on November 4, 2021, effective February 4, 2022, when he announced his run for the U.S. House of Representatives in the 35th district.